-Step 1: Know What Records You Have: Maintain an Accurate Information Inventory
+Step 1: Know What Records You Have: Maintain an Information Inventory

-The first step in managing your records is to know what records you have, by maintaining an up-to-date information inventory for your unit.
-Records are categorized by the work activities in which they created and used, so a list of your office’s responsibilities and processes is also a basic list of your records categories.
+The first step in records management is to know what you have, by maintaining an inventory of your unit’s information.
+Records are categorized by the work in which they created and used, so a list of your unit’s responsibilities and processes is also a list of your categories of records.

-Your information inventory can be completed through the following steps:
+Your information inventory will include the following steps:

-- Review the way records are categorized in WatClass, and how your office’s responsibilities are categorized in your planning documentation.
+- Review the records classes in WatClass, and your unit’s list of responsibilities in available documentation.

 - Use the Records Inventory Checklist to identify your main records categories (cut & paste the checklist table from MS Word to Excel, if you prefer).

-- Review all of your records storage locations – file cabinets, shared drives, SharePoint sites, etc. – and make notes on the types of records (i.e., the activities they support) stored and their significant characteristics (format, date span, extent or volume, arrangement/organization);
+- Review your records storage locations – file cabinets, shared drives, SharePoint sites, boxes in the closet, etc. – and briefly describe the activities the records support, where they’re stored, and other significant characteristics (format, date span, volume, arrangement, etc.) in your inventory checklist.

-The final product of your inventory will be a table, spreadsheet or database listing your record categories, the work in which the records are used, their characteristics, storage location, and supporting systems/applications.
+Your completed inventory will be a table or spreadsheet listing your record categories, the work in which the records are used, their characteristics, storage location, and supporting systems/applications.

-Introduction to the University of Waterloo Classification and Records Retention Schedule (WatClass)
+Introduction to the WatClass Records Classification and Retention Schedules

-As described in greater detail elsewhere on this website, WatClass categorizes all University records under twelve broad functions: three relating to the University core mission and activities, and nine supporting functions.
-You should keep these twelve categories in mind as the broad categories that all of your records fit into.
+WatClass divides all University records into twelve broad functional categories: three for the University’s core mission and activities, and nine supporting administrative functions.
+You should keep these twelve categories in mind as the broad categories that your records fit into.

 - Research Management: research ethics, administration, etc.

-- Student Management: recruitment, admissions, transcripts, financial aid, student discipline, etc.
+- Students: admissions, student records, financial aid, etc.

-- Teaching & Learning: calendars, program development & reviews, student work & grading, etc.
+- Teaching & Learning: academic calendars, course management, student work, etc.

-- Administration: office operations, correspondence, planning, legal records, policies, etc.
+- Administration: office operations, planning, policies & guidelines, etc.

-- Campus Services: Non-academic services: athletics & recreation, parking, WatCard, etc.
+- Campus Services: retail services, athletics & recreation, WatCard, etc.

 - University Relations & Advancement: marketing, communications, advancement, etc.

-- Finance: accounts payable & receivable, P-card transactions, banking, audit, procurement, etc.
+- Finance: accounts payable & receivable, P-card transactions, banking, etc.

-- Governance: records of the Board of Governors & Senate, and their committees.
+- Governance: Board of Governors, Senate, faculty councils, and their committees.

-- Health, Safety, & Security: conflict management & human rights, health & counselling, occupational health, safety, police services, etc.
+- Health, Safety, & Security: conflict management, human rights, health & counselling, police services, etc.

-- Human Resources: faculty & staff appointments, employee records, promotion & tenure, pension & benefits, etc.
+- Human Resources: positions searches, employment records, pension & benefits, etc.

-- Information Management: freedom of information & privacy, information systems development & management, information security, records management.
+- Information Management: information systems management, information privacy & security, etc.

-- Property & Facilities: buildings & space management, capital construction, asset management, utilities, equipment & supplies, etc.
+- Property & Facilities: buildings & space management, construction, utilities, etc.

-Since University records include all information formats and media, your review should include:
+University records include all information formats and media, so your inventory will cover:

-- Information in databases or other applications which are used only in your office (e.g., MS Access or FileMaker databases & applications);
+- Information in databases or other applications used only in your unit (e.g., FileMaker databases).

-- Digital records stored on shared drives, in SharePoint, the WCMS (for web access), or the OnBase document management system.
-These can include documents, spreadsheets, digital images and video, and any other types of information you use for University administration and communications;
+- Digital records on shared drives, in SharePoint, and the WCMS.
+These include documents, spreadsheets, digital images and video, and any other types of information you use in administration and communications.

-- Email stored in individuals’ Outlook accounts which relate to your unit’s official responsibilities;
+- Email in employees’ Outlook accounts relating to your unit’s official responsibilities.

-- Images, video, or other multimedia content to be used in presentations, special events, web content, social media postings, etc.;
+- Images, video, and other content used in presentations, special events, web pages, social media, etc.

-- Hard-copy files & other documentation stored in file cabinets, on shelves, closets, or other storage locations.
+- Paper files & other hard-copy documentation in file cabinets, shelves, closets, etc.